 - operate a Vehicle safely and with care, driving within posted speed limits and other driving restrictions and as permitted by local weather and environmental conditions;

-- secure a Vehicle against theft, vandalism or improper use by others (including closing all windows and moonroof, and ensuring that all doors and the trunk are locked when you leave the Vehicle during an interim stop (“Stopover”) or at the end of your trip); and
+- secure a Vehicle against theft, vandalism or improper use by others (including closing all windows and moonroof, and ensuring that all doors and the trunk are locked when you leave the Vehicle during a Stopover or at the end of your trip); and

 You agree not to operate the Vehicle if any conditions exist that you believe may affect its safety or operability.
 You also agree to report accidents, breakdowns, defects/malfunctions or damage involving a Vehicle or its equipment, regardless of how minor you think it may have been, by immediately contacting Member Support by telephone (see Section II (How to Contact Us)) for assistance.
 You agree to follow the instructions provided to you by Member Support.